K-PaaS/application-platform-guide-eng/install/application_platform/bosh.md

 # <div id='2'/>2.
 Configuring and Installing the BOSH Installation Environment

 ## <div id='2.1'/>2.1.
 BOSH Installaion Procedure
-Inception (a PaaS-TA installation) is an installation environment for installing BOSH and PaaS-TA, either VM or server equipment.
+Inception (a K-PaaS installation) is an installation environment for installing BOSH and K-PaaS, either VM or server equipment.
 OS Version is based on Ubuntu 18.04.
 Inception VM must be created manually in IaaS.

 Inception VM recommends Ubuntu 18.04, vCPU 2 Core, Memory 4G, and Disk 100G or higher.

 ## <div id='2.2'/>2.2.
 Inception Server Configuration

-The Inception server is a deployment job execution server that has the necessary environment for installing BOSH and PaaS-TA, such as packages, libraries, and Manifest files.
+The Inception server is a deployment job execution server that has the necessary environment for installing BOSH and K-PaaS, such as packages, libraries, and Manifest files.
 The Inception server should be capable of external communication.

-The components to be configured on the Inception server for BOSH and PaaS-TA installation are as follows.
+The components to be configured on the Inception server for BOSH and Application Platform (hereinafter AP) installation are as follows.

 - BOSH CLI 6.1.x and above
 - BOSH Dependency : ruby, ruby-dev, openssl etc.
 - BOSH Deployment: Manifest deployment for BOSH installation
-- PaaS-TA Deployment : Manifest deployment for PaaS-TA installation
+- AP Deployment : Manifest deployment for Application Platform installation

 ## <div id='2.3'/>2.3.
 BOSH Installation